 See exercise 1 for how to create expressions in DrRacket.

 Exercise 4.
-Use the same setup as in exercise 3.
-Then create an expression that deletes the ith position from str.
-Clearly this expression creates a shorter string than the given one; contemplate which values you may choose for i.
+Use the same setup as in exercise 3 to create an expression that deletes the ith position from str.
+Clearly this expression creates a shorter string than the given one.
+Which values for i are legitimate?

 circle produces a circle image from a radius, a mode string, and a color string;